LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 **Q: The code I have selected is not working.
 What's wrong?**

 A: There are a couple of possibilities.
 The first is that the code you have selected is the wrong one.
 Even though some codes match all the search criteria you input (Greater Than, Less Than, Equal To) does not mean that it is in fact the code you are looking for.
 Also, the code may not be under the Active Code List.
-It needs to be there and the ‘Codes Are ON' option should be active under the In Game Menu.
+It needs to be there and the 'Codes Are ON' option should be active under the In Game Menu.

 If the code is incorrect, try the search again.
 If the codes you have are not working, you may have searched in the wrong area or have the wrong code/s turned on.
 Write down codes that you know do not work, as well as the ones that do work.